Managerial accounting vs. financial accounting: What works?

 Performance analysis

 One of the most important aspects of financial accounting for startups is performance analysis.
-Founders can compare current revenue to past amounts through startup KPI reporting to determine whether or not your business is meeting its goals.
+A financial analyst can compare current revenue to past amounts through startup KPI reporting to determine whether or not your business is meeting its goals.

-This helps you to track progress and make necessary adjustments so investors and shareholders can have confidence in the company's performance.
+This type of financial accounting report analysis helps you to track progress and make necessary adjustments so investors and shareholders can have confidence in the company's performance.

 Financial accounting vs managerial accounting: How they work together